 It finally happened: The shot is officially in your arm and the proof of vaccination is in your hand.
 On to the next challenge: figuring out the best ways to protect your vaccine card.
 To get some insight, I talked to two COVID-19 experts.

 Dr. Daniel Larremore of the Larremore Lab at the University of Colorado Boulders’s BioFrontiers Institute has spent the last year studying the spread and mitigation of COVID-19.
 According to Dr. Larremore, “At this point, it’s unclear what the needs for this card are going to be.
 I’d file it in a safe place that’s easy to remember, and perhaps scan a copy into your secure files.”
-He says it’s possible that we’ll need proof of vaccination for certain activities, and that eventually, there may be apps and tech solutions that will make it possible to verify vaccination, but we’re not there yet.
+He says it’s possible that we’ll need proof of vaccination for certain activities — a requirement that’s already beginning to take hold in some cities — but that there will likely be a rollout of apps and tech solutions that will also make it possible to verify vaccination digitally.

 Jessica Malaty Rivera, MS, is the Science Communication Lead at the COVID Tracking Project, and she recommends a sturdy pocket-style protector because, in her words, “I have kids and that card is going to end up in their mouth or colored on in about a week.”
 She advises against laminating, as the current cards may be used for future booster shots, a concern echoed by Dr. Larremore.
 In other words, opt for temporary protection solutions and hold off on permanent lamination for the time being.
 Malaty Rivera also notes that she keeps her card safely on her desk at home — not on her person — in order to minimize the risk of losing it.